-The BEST Asian Peanut Noodles!
-Easy & only 20 minutes!
+Super easy Asian Peanut Noodles that only take 20 minutes to make!
 Satisfying, protein-packed, and a perfect quick meal or take-along lunch.
 (Vegan, gluten-free option)

 These creamy, flavorful Asian Peanut Noodles are a satisfying, protein-packed meal.
 Plus they only take 20 minutes to assemble!
 Serve them warm or chill first to let the flavors develop even further.
 (I enjoy both ways, but prefer them cold!)
 They also make a wonderful take-along lunch.
 Perfect with your favorite veggies or edamame on the side.
 I always find this dish so pleasantly filling and energizing!

 I absolutely adore this Thai Peanut Sauce and am constantly searching for new ways to incorporate it.
 (You could also try it on this colorful Fresh Thai Quinoa Salad as well!)
 Make this dish your own with your favorite additions.
 Toss in some fresh sugar snap peas, bell pepper, shredded carrot, cabbage, or baked tofu.
 I love sprinkling crushed peanuts on top for crunchy texture.
 Hope you enjoy!